-However, several scholars raised doubts regarding the reliability, generalizability, and boundary conditions of the omission bias effect.
-The methods for studying the effect were criticized, such as the choice of the moral scenarios used in the early demonstrations, raising concerns about oversimplicity and relevance for the complexity of real-life situations (e.g., Connolly & Reb, 2003).
-Further criticism was raised regarding methodology, such as the use of numerical risk-balancing1 procedures in some vaccination scenarios (Connolly & Reb, 2003, 2012), and the lack of control for equivalence of norms violated by commission and omission (Willemsen & Reuter, 2016).
-Moreover, some observed weaker effects when using between-subject designs compared to within-subject designs (e.g., Jamison et al., 2020).
-It has also been suggested that omission bias is sensitive to moderating factors, such as familiarity with the target, social role responsibility for the target (Haidt & Baron, 1996), outcome (Spranca et al., 1991), and the target (self vs others) (Ubel et al., 2011).
+&lt;sup>1The University of Hong Kong, Hong Kong Maastricht University, The Netherlands scenarios (Connolly & Reb, 2003, 2012) and the lack of control for equivalence of norms violated by commission and omission (Willemsen & Reuter, 2016).
+Moreover, some observed weaker effects when using between-subject designs compared with within-subject designs (e.g., Jamison et al., 2020).
+It has also been suggested that omission bias is sensitive to moderating factors, such as familiarity with the target, social role responsibility for the target (Haidt & Baron, 1996), outcome (Spranca et al., 1991), and the target (self vs. others; Ubel et al., 2011).